trip5/Matrix-Fonts/README.md

 ### Thanks to...

-My wife (Mrs. Trip5) for huge help with Korean and Chinese characters.
+My wife for huge help with Korean and Chinese characters.

 [`Andrew J.Swan`](https://github.com/andrewjswan) for huge help with Cyrillic characters.